gethinode/hinode/content/en/blog/mgallery.md

 <!-- cSpell:ignore Joost shortcode Hinode mgallery Haupt lightbox mimage exif linenos frontmatter animage ovlpos ovlx ovly ovlperc divs lastmod shortcodes -->
 ## Introduction

-One thing that Hinode does not have is a gallery.
-There are loads of galleries to choose from, but I wanted something that kept within the theme of the site.
+One thing that the Hinode theme does not have is a gallery.
+There are loads of galleries to choose from, also usuable with Hugo, but I wanted something that kept within the theme of the site.
 As a result, I settled on creating the gallery myself and using {{< link "https://lokeshdhakar.com/projects/lightbox2/" >}}Lightbox 2 {{< /link >}} as a way to view the individual pictures in the gallery.

 The `mgallery` shortcode offers the following features: